nushell/nushell.github.io/lang-guide/chapters/types/basic_types/range.md

    ╰───┴───╯
    ```

-1. Conversion - A ranges may be converted to a `list` using:
+1. Conversion - A range may be converted to a `list` using:

    ```nu
    1..5 | each {||}